← Back to Home

 Design system elements

 As we built the MVP, I standardized the design system and established a style guide.
 I outlined the information architecture and identified existing and needed components.
-The polished UI helped shed the MVP feel.

 • Hosted learning sessions with branded content contributors, editors, editorial contributors, and designers to introduce them to a new tool and gather their feedback and pain points in real time.